apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

   * `model_id`: The model_id is used to load the models.
 It could be an URI or path to the model.
   * `model_name`: Unique identifier used to append the metrics.
 This should be short relative to the model_id so that it can be attached to the metrics to identify which model was used to calculate the metrics.

+**Note**: The side input PCollection must be compatible with `AsSingleton` view or the pipeline will result in error.

 **Note**: If the main PCollection emits inputs and side input has yet to receive inputs, the main PCollection will get buffered until there is
             an update to the side input.
 This could happen with Global windowed side inputs with data driven triggers such as `AfterCount`, `AfterProcessingTime`.
 So until there is an update to the side input, emit the default/initial model id that is used to pass the respective `ModelHandler` as side input..